natka58/readme-generator/README.md

   MIT

   ## Contributors
-   Quidelines to contributors: undefined
+   Quidelines to contributors: none provided

   ## Tests
-  To test run the following code: no test
+  To test run the following code: no code required

   ## Questions